welcome

 Working in culture, project management and event organization, I have been the production manager for a film, organized English-language workshops about India, directed premiere screenings and ceremonies, emceed events, delivered lectures, led cultural training courses, coordinated festivals, promoted events, translated films, and provided consultations on Indian culture.
 I lead intercultural communication workshops focusing on India and South-East Asia.

-I have 13 years of experience in science administration.
+I have over 15 years of experience in science administration.
 I am a deputy director of administration at the PAS Institute of Mediterranean and Oriental Cultures.

 FOR MORE INFORMATION VISIT MY LINKEDIN PROFILE